Minnesota TikTok personalities brace for impending app ban: ‘I have to worry’

 Fuzzy Loon Designs owners Dan and Sarah Fitzgerald say the sticker wall inside their Waite Park business is popular for customers and often featured in TikTok videos.
 (Jenny Berg/The Minnesota Star Tribune)

-With the looming government-ordered ban on TikTok that could shut the platform down this weekend, Fitzgerald says she is worried for the future of small Minnesota businesses like hers which have grown largely by attracting new followers on the app.
+With the looming government-ordered ban on TikTok expected to shut down the platform Sunday, Fitzgerald says she is worried for the future of small Minnesota businesses like hers that have grown largely by attracting followers on the app.

-“If it goes away, growing and continuing to sustain our current process is going to be really difficult,” said Fitzgerald, the co-owner and founder of her business in Waite Park.
+“If it goes away, growing and continuing to sustain our current process is going to be really difficult,” said Fitzgerald, co-owner and founder of her Waite Park business.

-Barring an 11th-hour decision from the Supreme Court, TikTok will be banned nationwide on Sunday.
-The ban was prompted by Congress’ concerns that the Chinese government could influence American TikTok users or misuse their data because the app is owned by the Chinese company ByteDance.
+On Friday, the Supreme Court unanimously upheld the pending ban.
+President-elect Donald Trump, who takes office Monday, said he would make the final decision on whether to enforce it.
+The ban was prompted by concerns that the Chinese government could influence American TikTok users or misuse their data because the app is owned by the Chinese company ByteDance.

-But in interviews, several small business owners and popular Minnesotan users said getting rid of TikTok will do more harm than good and limit their ability to connect with the nearby community.
-Whereas Facebook and Instagram often guide users to videos that have high production value and no ties to the viewer’s local area, TikTok will frequently recommend videos from regular people with no professional background in creating social media content and show videos that are popular in a viewer’s area.
+In interviews, several small business owners and widely followed Minnesotan users said getting rid of TikTok will do more harm than good and limit their ability to connect with others.
+While Facebook and Instagram often guide users to videos that have high production values and no ties to the viewer’s area, TikTok will frequently recommend videos from regular people with no professional background in creating social media content.
+The suggested videos are also frequently tied to the user’s city or state, showcasing a local personality’s opinions.

-Fitzgerald has similarly been working to build up her following on other platforms, and has maintained an email list for customers.
-Still, Fitzgerald estimates that about three-quarters of her customers found her business on TikTok, where she has 320,000 followers.
+Fitzgerald has similarly worked to build her following on other platforms and has maintained an email list for customers.
+Still, she estimates about three-quarters of her customers found her business on TikTok, where she has 320,000 followers.

 “I have to worry, because it’s a big way that we reach all of our customers,” she said.